API

 • /api/report/rto

-Requests and URIs for each api are shown in the table below.
+The requests and URIs for each API are represented in the table below.

 Request URI Action